 - 8 Personal Finance Myths – Busted

-- Credit Cards Reporting Credit Explained
+- Credit Card Reporting Credit Explained

 - 7 Secured Credit Cards Don’ts